 "Trotter, a monolith of a man, stood astride pop and 'long hair' music, as it was then called, like a colossus, and occasionally flew from Hollywood to New Orleans for the weekend (something not done often in the thirties) just to cater to his gourmet tastes with a decent plate of oysters Rockefeller.
 During the war, when home economist M.F.K.
 Fisher was a guest on the show to plug her wartime conservation cookbook, How to Cook a Wolf, she told Bing that her book explained how to use leftovers.
 The heartily-fed Trotter stepped to the mike and, in his most polite and gentle North Carolina drawl, asked, 'Pardon me, ma'am, but what are left-overs?'" (from The Old Time Radio Book by Ted Sennett, p70)

 Trotter remained as Crosby's musical director until 1954.
-Their last recording together was "In the Good Old Summertime" in May.
-That summer Bing decided to end his big-budget radio variety show and with it went his need for a full-time musical director.
+Their last recordings together included "In the Good Old Summertime" that spring.
+That summer Bing decided to end his big-budget radio variety show and with it went his need for a large orchestra and full-time musical director.
 Bing wrote Trotter on Sept.
 9: "I certainly hate to see the wonderful organization we have break up, and it gives me a wrench to be an instrument in its dissolution.
 I shall never forget all the good years you and I had together, and all the wonderful unselfish things you did for me and my interests.
 You had a great deal to put up with at times, and your patience and forbearance was always incredible.
 You must know how grateful I am to you for everything that you have done."

 Trotter moved on to television, becoming musical director for the George Gobel show from 1954-60.
 He remained friends with Bing and was a frequent visitor to Bing's home, even helping redecorate Bing's San Francisco mansion.
 Trotter served as musical director of several of Bing's TV specials as well as his 1964-65 ABC situation comedy, The Bing Crosby Show.
 Later he directed the music for the Charlie Brown cartoon specials.
 In 1970 Trotter was nominated for an Oscar and a Grammy for his musical score for the movie "A Boy Named Charlie Brown."

-Trotter died of cancer October 30, 1975, a month after arranging a Boston Pops special for PBS.
+Trotter never married.
+He lived alone most of his life and travelled extensively.
+He died of cancer October 30, 1975, a month after arranging a Boston Pops special for PBS.